Note: These FAQ’s are relevant for face to face sessions. For info about teletherapy, please contact dr deb by email.

 What is the fee for an initial consultation?

-The fee for all psychotherapy appointments is $150.
+Initial consultation (intake) is $200.
+Ongoing therapy is $150 per session.
 Payment is expected at the time of service.

 How do I pay?

 Can I email or text with you?

 I left a message, but haven’t heard back from you.
 What is wrong?
 What should I do?
 I am no longer receiving voicemail messages.
 Email me using the link here.